Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Background

 \section{Background}

-This section gives a necessary background on tensors and introduces the notation used throughout this paper.
-Tensors, matrices and vectors are denoted by underlined bold upper case letters e.g., $\underline{\bf X}$, bold upper case letters, e.g., ${\bf X}$ and bold lower case letters, e.g., ${\bf x}$, respectively.
-For a third-order tensor $\X$, the slices ${\X}(:,:,k),\,{\X}(:,j,:)$ and ${\X}(i,:,:)$ are called frontal, lateral and horizontal slices.
-We also use the notation $\X_1$ to denote the first frontal slice of the tensor $\X$ For a third-order tensor $\X$, the sub-tensor ${\X}(i,j,:)$ is called a tube.
-The Frobenius norm of tensors is denoted by ${\left\| . \right\|_F}$ and the infinity norm of tensors is denoted by $||.||_{\infty}$.
-The notation ``${\rm conj}$'' denotes the complex conjugate of a complex number or the component-wise complex conjugate of a matrix. $\lceil n\rceil$ means the nearest integer number greater than or equal to $n$.
-Throughout the paper, we only focus on real-valued tensors, however, our results can be readily generalized to complex-valued tensors.
+This section provides the necessary background on tensors and establishes the notation used throughout the paper.
+Tensors, matrices, and vectors are denoted by underlined bold uppercase letters (e.g., $\underline{\mathbf{X}}$), bold uppercase letters (e.g., $\mathbf{X}$), and bold lowercase letters (e.g., $\mathbf{x}$), respectively.
+For a third-order tensor $\X$, the slices $\X(:,:,k)$, $\X(:,j,:)$, and $\X(i,:,:)$ are referred to as frontal, lateral, and horizontal slices, respectively.
+We denote the $i$th frontal slice of $\X$ by $\X^{(i)}$.
+The conjugate transpose of a matrix $\mathbf{X}$ is denoted by ${\mathbf X}^*$.
+Additionally, the sub-tensor $\X(i,j,:)$ is called a tube.
+The Frobenius norm of a tensor is denoted by $\|\cdot\|_F$.
+The notation ``$\mathrm{conj}$'' indicates the complex conjugate of a complex number or the component-wise complex conjugate of a matrix.
+The ceiling function $\lceil n \rceil$ represents the smallest integer greater than or equal to $n$.
+While this paper focuses on real-valued tensors, all results can be straightforwardly extended to complex-valued tensors.